 Our bodies need sleep.
 When we sleep we grow; we heal; we rejuvenate.
-Sleep has also been linked to learning and memory functions—more severely, lack of sleep has been related to psychosis and erratic behaviors.
+Sleep has also been linked to learning and memory functions-more severely, lack of sleep has been related to psychosis and erratic behaviors.
+You can get more information about sleeping patterns from your doctor or online.
 It is no wonder that children who do not sleep well or are not getting enough sleep at nighttime have more difficulties in school.
 They also can exhibit more challenging behaviors than children without any sleep abnormalities.
 Children with autism spectrum disorders appear to have sleep disturbances more frequently than children without autism.
 For these children, the difficulty in getting to sleep, and staying asleep may have effects beyond feeling sleepy the next day.
 These children already have sensitive sensory systems, have difficulty modulating behaviors, and are prone to meltdowns when overloaded, overwhelmed, or tired.
 When an autistic child is chronically sleep deprived sensitivities may be enhanced, and meltdowns more frequent.
 Additionally, where there is a sleepless child living in the home, there are usually sleep-deprived parents and siblings.

 Why do autistic children suffer sleep disturbances more often than other children?

 There appear to be several factors that contribute to sleep disturbances being more apparent in autistic children.
 These children are thought to have circadian rhythm (natural wake/sleep cycles) disturbances.
 They may also have abnormal melatonin regulation.
 Melatonin is the hormone (which) regulates wake/sleep cycles.
 These children may have low melatonin levels.
 Other factors such as anxiety over bedtime routines, being unable to read social clues telling them it is bedtime, and their extreme sensitivities to lights, temperatures, and sounds can also be contributing to these sleep disturbances.
+You may also find that it is due to EMFs from electronic devices such as phones or tablet, so it would be worth you trying to find a way to help you protect against emfs when they are trying to sleep.
+The screens of these digital devices can also output blue light frequencies that can trick the brain into thinking it’s still day time making it harder to naturally fall asleep, affecting not only autism sufferers but everyone, these screens can play a huge role of messing the circadian rhythm up, with the use of glasses from stores such as Felix Gray or others can allow sufferers to decrease their exposure to blue light in the hopes of fixing their circadian rhythm.
 Getting an adequate amount of sleep is advantageous both to children with autism spectrum disorders and their parents.
 Parents who are well rested are better equipped to handle the challenges that can arise when raising autistic children.
 Improving your child’s sleep patterns can help regulate their behaviors during the daytime waking hours.

 What can help sleep difficulties in children with autism?